 Our focus on board expertise makes our analysis closely related to a couple of recent influential accounts.
-Consider first Bainbridge and Henderson's thoughtprovoking proposal to outsource the board.237 Bainbridge and Henderson start their analysis by highlighting a lack of expertise problem.
-The decades-long emphasis on board independence has rendered current boards with "generalists with little firm-specific knowledge, skills, or expertise," they argue.238 To solve this problem, Bainbridge and Henderson suggest allowing companies to hire an outside governance consulting firm to run (be) their board.
-Outsourcing the board to (non-human) specialized entities would solve the expertise problem, by permitting the board to "insource its development of expertise."239 One important difference between our analyses is that Bainbridge and Henderson focus on firm-specific expertise, whereas we focus on the recent shift to ESG expertise.
-Another distinction is that Bainbridge and Henderson focus on solution is that Bainbridge and Henderson focus on a shift that is happening.240
+Consider first Bainbridge and Henderson's thought-provoking proposal to outsource the board.246 Bainbridge and Henderson start their analysis by highlighting a lack of expertise problem.
+The decades-long emphasis on board independence has rendered current boards with "generalists with little firm-specific knowledge, skills, or expertise," they argue.247 To solve this problem, Bainbridge and Henderson suggest allowing companies to hire an outside governance consulting firm to run (be) their board.
+Outsourcing the board to (non-human) specialized entities would solve the expertise problem, by permitting the board to "insource its development of expertise."248 One important difference between our analyses is that Bainbridge and Henderson focus on firm-specific expertise, whereas we focus on the recent shift to ESG expertise.
+Another distinction is that Bainbridge and Henderson focus on what ought to happen: removing the legal ban on non-human directors would free up companies to experiment with different types of boards.
+We, by contrast, focus on a shift that is happening.249

-237 Supra note 29.
+246 Supra note 30.